-Most children aged two to 10 are vaccinated against flu every year.
-It is especially important that children aged between six months and 17 years who have a long-term health condition get vaccinated, as they are at higher risk of complications.
+Most children aged two to 10 have a flu vaccine every year.

+It is especially important that children aged between six months and 17 years who have a long-term health condition get vaccinated, as they are at higher risk of complications if they catch flu.